College Advising Corps Adviser

 The position of college adviser requires tact, diplomacy, and a strong commitment to service.
 Successful advisers demonstrate the ability to collaborate creatively and effectively with others in order to solve problems and reach goals.
 Successful advisers also demonstrate excellent organizational and communication skills, including the ability to listen carefully and to write and speak persuasively.
 The position requires a bachelor degree from Davidson College, preferably earned in December 2017 or May 2018.
 Candidates with Davidson College degrees earned in 2015 and 2016 will also be considered.

 Please attach a cover letter and resume to your application.
-Applications must be completed by April 11, 2018.
-Interviews will be conducted in late April and hiring decisions will be communicated in May.
-These positions are also listed with the Center for Career Development but you should apply on the Davidson Human Resources employment site at http://employment.davidson.edu .
+Review of applications will begin immediately.
+These positions are also listed with the Center for Career Development but you should apply on the Davidson Human Resources employment site at http://employment.davidson.edu

 Advertised: Eastern Daylight Time